arun-init/global_search/README.md

    poetry install
    ```

-2. **MySQL Setup**: Create a new database and user for the application to use.
+2. **MySQL Setup**: Create a new database and user for the application.
 Launch the MySQL shell by running the following command and entering your MySQL root password when prompted:
    ```bash
    mysql -u root -p
    ```